jabyess/ripl-project/README.md

+# RIPL Project

+My idea was to build a way to better visualize the provided BLS salary data.
+We're able to view the highest paying job in each state, visible on the tooltip.
+By clicking on a state we can see some detailed salary stats for that state.

 ## Pre-requisites
 - `npm`
 - `pipenv`
+- postgresql 14
-- python 3.10 or newer
+- python >= 3.10
-- node 20 or newer
+- node >= 20 or newer

 ## Setup
 - Clone this repository

+**Backend Setup**

-- run `pipenv install`
+- `cd` into this repo and run `pipenv install`
+- Copy the `.env.sample` file into a file called `.env`.
+Replace the values with ones that work on your system, especially the database name, user, and password.
+- Run `pipenv shell` to activate the virtual environment
+- Run `python3 app/pandas_input.py` to populate the database
+- Run `fastapi dev app/main.py` to launch the backend, which runs on http://localhost:8000
+- View the interactive API docs at http://localhost:8000/docs

+**Frontend Setup**

+- `cd` into `client` and run `npm install`
+- Run `npx vite dev` to launch the frontend.
+- Frontend should run on http://localhost:5173

 ## Todo
-- Clean the data in a more realistic way, so i don't end up with duplicate salaries per job title per state
+- Clean the data in a more realistic way, so we don't end up with duplicate salaries per job title per state
-- Add a way to click on each state and show more data (maybe requires a new endpoint)
--
+- Think about what other data could be shown on map, in detail or overview
+- Add close button for detail view